Data Partitioning

 Range Partitioning

-• Use Case: Partitioning historical data by time, for instance, by year or month, to improve performance on time-based queries.
+• Use Case: Partitioning sales data by year or month improves performance for historical data queries.

 Hash Partitioning

-• Load Balancing: Ensures even distribution of data and workload across partitions.
+• Load Balancing: These methods distribute data and workload evenly across partitions, preventing performance bottlenecks.

 Examples and Best Practices